 Certain Foods Can Get Women Pregnant

 Some women believed that some foods, such as yams or soy, can help them to conceive.
 However, eating specific foods, from goji berries to chocolate, will not get them pregnant.
-Women who plan to conceive should instead see a gynaecologist who will perform examinations and determine if they need to take medication or undergo treatment to boost fertility.
+Women who plan to conceive should instead see a good gynaecologist in Singapore who will perform examinations and determine if they need to take medication or undergo treatment to boost fertility.